-The eastern side of the park has The Park Cafe towards its centre (part of The Hub administration complex), which serves light meals.
+The East Park has The Park Cafe towards its centre (part of The Hub administration complex), which serves light meals.
 We particularly recommend its Mango Lassis, Seven Spice Masala Tea, and Indian Breakfasts.
 The Park Cafe is open from 9am to 3.30pm, Tuesdays to Sundays.

 The Pavillion Café offers fantastic organic food, and is particularly known for its breakfasts.
 There are eggs cooked anyway you like—including eggs Benedict and Florentine—as well as the more usual fare, they offer a superb Sri Lankan breakfast.
 Prices are on the high side.
 But you are probably paying for the excellent location, beside Victoria Park's boating lake.